Marvin Reimann

 Prof. Dr. Christian Moser

-The object of my doctoral thesis will be a comparative study of selected poems and philosophical texts of German as well as English Romanticism in order to develop a decidedly Romantic concept of personal temporality.
-My thesis is that this notion of time is characterised by an inherent ambivalence, for it can either be experienced passively as an external and dominating force of mechanical necessity, a homogeneous and linear advancement inevitably contributing to the self’s fragmentation and (self-)alienation (χρόνος/chrónos); or it can be brought forth organically and from within the individual through a free and creative self-enactment (αἰών/aiṓn).
+The object of my doctoral thesis will be a comparative study of selected scientific and philosophical texts as well as poems of German and English Romanticism in order to develop a decidedly Romantic concept of individual time.
+My thesis is that this notion of time is characterised by an inherent ambivalence, for it can either be experienced passively as an external and dominating force of mechanical necessity, a homogeneous and linear advancement inevitably contributing to the self’s fragmentation and self-alienation (χρόνος/chrónos); or it can be brought forth organically and from within the individual through a free and creative self-enactment (αἰών/aiṓn).
 This unprethinkable act of temporalisation, which must be performed continually, coincides with the individual’s entrance into their decided present unfolding between and thereby generating the individual’s remembered past and anticipated future in the first place.
-It will thus be illustrated that the ontological structure of personal time is inextricably linked to Romantic theories of poetic creativity, freedom, history, consciousness and human existence.
+It will thus be illustrated that the ontological structure of personal time is inextricably linked to Romantic theories of life, poetic creativity, freedom, history, consciousness and human existence.

-The theoretical analysis of this notion of temporality will be complemented by an examination of the poetic means (fragmentarity, narrativity, ambiguity, intertextuality, etc.) these self-referential texts employ in order to bring forth their own temporality and display their presentness as a fluctuating, incomplete, and dialogical process.
+The theoretical analysis of this notion of temporality will be complemented by an examination of the chronopoietic means (fragmentarity, experimentality, metaphoricity, dialogicity, performativity) these self-referential texts employ in order to bring forth their own temporality and display their presentness as a fluctuating, incomplete, and oscillating process.
 Based on these findings, the last part of my doctoral thesis will examine in how far these texts also thematise their own historicity.
-By self-reflexively performing the concept of time they present on the level of content, it will be argued, they consciously set themselves in relation to and distance themselves from a historico-cutural tradition as the past from which they emerge, thus not only reflecting on but also shaping their own historical present.
+By self-reflexively performing the concept of time they present on the level of content, it will be argued, they consciously set themselves in relation to and distance themselves from a historico-cutural tradition as the past from which they emerge, thus not only reflecting but also shaping their own historical present.

 Profil